AirshipCMS/Docs/Collections.md

 ## Delete an Item (Admins & Superadmins)
 To delete an item, navigate to the [ICON] List All view of the collection, then click the [ICON] Edit Content icon for the item.
 At the bottom left of the page, then click the `Delete` button, then Confirm to delete.

+---

+## Collection Categories
+Items in a collection can be organized into Categories.
+See the [Categories](/documentation/view/categories) Docs for more information.

+---

+## Display Order of Collection Items
+In the Admin, items in a collection can be displayed by their Publish Date, Created Date, Permalink or Sort Order.

+### Change the Sort Order of Collection Items
+To change the sort order of collection items, click the `Sort Order` filter, then click the [ICON] Edit Icon that appears within the Sort Order filter.
+Drag and drop items into the desired order, then click Save Sort Order.

+The sort order changes the order of items in the Admin.
+However, the final display order of items displayed in your project is determined by how the developer chooses to set the sort order for items in a collection.